Ziya-As/PostgreSQL/postgreSQL.md

 LANGUAGE plpgsql;
 ```

-In the above code, we declare the variable using the `DECLARE` statement and assigned a value to the variable using the `INTO` keyword.
+In the above code, we declare the variable using the `DECLARE` statement and assign a value to the variable using the `INTO` keyword.
 We can use `:=` to assign a simple expression to a variable:

 ```sql
 CREATE OR REPLACE FUNCTION add_five_to_five()